psevestre/openid-fapi/Financial_API_WD_002.md

 The OIDF Financial API (FAPI) is a REST API that provides JSON data representing accounts and transactions related data.
 These APIs are protected by the OAuth 2.0 Authorization Framework that consists of [RFC6749], [RFC6750], [RFC7636], and other specifications.

 These API accesses have several levels of risks associated with them.
 Read and write access has a higher financial risk than read-only access.
 As such, the characteristics required of the tokens are also different.
+Investigations of OAuth threats have revealed that OAuth clients are susceptible to malicious endpoints and IdP mix-up attacks.
+Malicious endpoints attack utilizes a mix a honest and rogue endpoints in the discovery metadata to trick the client into passing an authorization code and client credentials to a rogue endpoint.
+IdP mix-up attacks involve a rogue IdP that returns the same `client_id` as a honest IdP.
+This specification defines security measures to mitigate these attacks so that the client have confidence in the corresponding authorization server.

 In Part 2, security provisions for the server and client that is appropriate for read and write access to the APIs are described.
 For this purpose, the following new parameter is defined.